IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 At this point, the nodes only exist in the editor and must be deployed to the server.
 Therefore, click the `Deploy` button - simple as that.

 With the debug sidebar tab selected, click the (little left rectangle of the) Inject button.
 You should see numbers appear in the sidebar.
 By default, the `Inject` node uses the number of milliseconds since January 1st, 1970 as its payload.
-Let’s do something more useful with that.
+Let's do something more useful with that.

 ### Add a Function node